 In addition to federal and state guidelines, College of the Desert has instituted the following policies to govern distance education courses:

 Consistent with federal regulations pertaining to federal financial aid eligibility, the District authenticates or verifies that the student who registers in a distance education course is the same student who participates in and completes the course of program and receives the academic credit.
 The District will provide to each student at the time of registration, a statement of the process in place to protect student privacy and estimated additional student charges associated with verification of student identity, if any.
-The Vice President of Student Learning shall utilize one or more of these methods to authenticate or verify the student’s identity:
+The Vice President of Instruction shall utilize one or more of these methods to authenticate or verify the student’s identity:

 secure credentialing/login and password;